Skip to content

 Label REQUIRED string Name for the activity.

-Command REQUIRED string or null Command (or commands) used to run the tool, including all parameters.
+Command REQUIRED string or null Command (or commands) performed by the activity, including all parameters.

 Set to null to describe that the activity was performed manually.

-AssociatedWith OPTIONAL string or array of strings Identifier(s) of the software package(s) used to compute the activity.
+AssociatedWith OPTIONAL array of strings Identifier(s) of the software package(s) used to compute the activity.

 Related software MUST be described as specified in the Software section.

-Used OPTIONAL string or array of strings Identifier(s) of the provEntity/provEntities or environment(s) used by the activity.
+Used OPTIONAL array of strings Identifier(s) of the input and output data or environment(s) used by the activity.

-Related provEntities MUST be described as specified in the ProvEntities section.
+Related input and output data MUST be described as specified in the Input and output data section.

 Related environment(s) MUST be described as specified in the Environments section.